HathorNetwork/hathor-wallet/README.md

 # Hathor Wallet

 Welcome to Hathor Light Wallet.
 To view the source code of the project access [Github](https://github.com/HathorNetwork/hathor-wallet).
-You can follow the progress of our next tasks in our [Trello board](https://trello.com/b/kNWB1v5e/hathor-wallet).

 ## Architecture